yak32/blog/_posts/2020-01-28-glw-history.md

 #### 2007

-The "Tubes" demo, built for one of the Intel game dev competitions.
+The "Tubes" demo, built for one of the Intel game dev competition.
 Deferred shading, dynamic shadows with shadow maps, particles etc.
 {% include youtubePlayer.html id="b3pquOn39EI" %}

 Full trailer: